Myralllka/CNN_convolution_2D/README.md

     -h    --help          Show help message
 ```
 ### Result
 Counter of FLOP shows that I used 6 times less multiply operations.
-But, as far as there is such functions as `im2col`, `transpose`, `patch` and `repatch`, that access memory without space locality, and on such small sizes I can not measure the time (`chrono library theoraticaly can count up to microseconds, but practically up to seconds`).
+But, as far as there were such functions as `im2col`, `transpose`, `patch` and `repatch`, that access memory without space locality and are just additional useless operations, I refuse that operations and leave only `im2col`.
+So now on 100x100x3 input image and 3x3x3 kernel this implementation times are **53.57sec** for traditional and **34.7sec** for custom one.
+As perf shows, that `im2col` now takes the most time.
+#### What I have changed from yesterday
+- Custom matrix class
+- Reduce number of allocations because analyze the project better using `perf` and `hotspot`, reduce number of irrelevant allocations and useless functions (for example, instead of transpose I have modified im2col, that now it produced already transposed matrix that is better for multiplication using SIMD.)
+- Improve memory allocations, so now there now need to reallocate align memory - after im2col the matrix is totally ready for be loaded into YMM registers that is very fast
 # Important REMARK
 In this implementation I used special intrinsics for `Intel x86` processors, used in `row_matrix_on_matrix_multiply_for_3x3_kernel` function (src/matrix.cpp file 133 row).
-To compile it on `intel core i7-7700Hq` there is obligatory __CMake__ command `set(DCMAKE_CXX_FLAGS=-mavx2)` that is in __CMakeLists.txt__ row 7.
-CLion warnings that I used non-portable x86_64 intrinsic functions, but no way.
+To compile it on `intel core i7-7700Hq` there is obligatory __CMake__ command `set(DCMAKE_CXX_FLAGS=-mavx)` that is in __CMakeLists.txt__ row 7.
+CLion warnings that I\`m using non-portable x86_64 intrinsic functions, but no way.
 # Sources
 - [video](https://www.youtube.com/watch?v=_iZ3Q7VXiGI)
 - [CNN general article](https://cs231n.github.io/convolutional-networks/#conv)